raghurambachu/AC-JS-functions/Ex1-explanation.md

 alert(sum);
 ```

 Using function we can wrap the steps so we can call it multiple times.
-To define a `function` we use `function` keyword like:
+To define a `function` we use `function` followed by the name of the function.
+You should choose a name that is readable.

 ```js
 function nameOfTheFunction(parameters) {